fanalyticsports/AnalyticsRoadToFinalFour/README.md

 https://public.tableau.com/profile/fanalyticsports#!/vizhome/shared/DN9PJ5JFF

 Blog Entry and How to's:

 Step 1: Data Gathering

 We used a combination of sources for this from http://www.sports-reference.com/cbb to API calls from Sportsradar.
 For more information on this API follow our upcoming blog on this but below is a basic call to grab the teams and loop through each team to gather the information.
-There is some pretty cool data in these feeds
+There is some pretty cool data in these feeds.

+Use TeamStats.py

+Step 2: Data Wrangling & Geocoding

+For this we switched to R to use it's geolocation packaging.
+With the game and the following data points: Home_City_State, Away_City_State, and Stadium_City_State we calculate the distance as a crow flies for each game.